cgand/peppercarrot_print_book01/README.md

 ## Install

 You'll need :
-* the official Pepper&Carrot font pack [https://github.com/Deevad/peppercarrot_fonts](https://github.com/Deevad/peppercarrot_fonts)
+* the official Pepper&Carrot **Lavi** font: [https://github.com/Deevad/peppercarrot_fonts](https://github.com/Deevad/peppercarrot_fonts).
-* Scribus 1.5.2 or better _(I'm using scribus-1.5.2-linux-x86_64.AppImage)_.
+* Scribus 1.5.2 or better.
-* Krita 3.0 or better _(I'm using last stable appimage)_.
+* *(Krita 3.0 or better)*.

-To keep the repository lightweight it don't contains the comic page themself.
+To keep the repository lightweight it don't contains the comic Hi-Res pages themself.
-You can download your language comic pages here: [http://www.peppercarrot.com/en/static6/sources&page=download](http://www.peppercarrot.com/en/static6/sources&page=download), and extract the content into the ```pages``` folder.
+You can download comic pages your in language here: [http://www.peppercarrot.com/en/static6/sources&page=download](http://www.peppercarrot.com/en/static6/sources&page=download), extract the content and put it into the ```pages``` folder.

 **Then remove lang prefix** (```en_, fr_, it_``` etc.) **from all files names.** In this way scribus files fits all languages.